Peyton Manning: 2011 season: Last season in Indianapolis; injuries

 The Colts placed their franchise tag on Manning on February 15, 2011.
 On July 30, 2011, the Colts signed Manning to a 5-year, $90 million contract after negotiations in which he made it clear that he did not need to be the highest-paid player in the NFL.

 After a May 23 neck surgery, Manning could not use the Colts' facilities for practice and workouts due to the NFL lockout.
 Reluctant to have witnesses to his recovery, he used the Colorado Rockies baseball team's trainers at Coors Field in Denver.
 Manning was unable to complete his throwing motion, and his arm strength significantly diminished.
 Based on an MRI, doctors told him in the late summer that he needed spinal fusion surgery and that at his age they could not guarantee his return to the NFL.
 On September 7, the Colts officially ruled Manning out for the season opener against the Houston Texans, ending his consecutive starts streak of 208 games (227 including the playoffs); the team signed Kerry Collins out of retirement and named him interim starting quarterback.
 After seeking other options, Manning had the second surgery on September 8.

 At any rate, he was kept on the roster without going on injured reserve, despite the fact that owner Jim Irsay did not believe that he would return to play that year.
 Manning started practicing throwing footballs again in mid-December, with teammate Joseph Addai even claiming his passes looked "game ready."
 However, Manning did not play a single game in the 2011 season, and the Colts went 2–14 without him, only the third season since Manning was a rookie that the Colts did not win at least ten games.

-With the Colts having the first overall pick in the upcoming 2012 Draft, which contained highly rated quarterback Andrew Luck out of Stanford, and with Manning due a $28 million roster bonus, he was released on March 7, 2012.
+With the Colts having the first overall pick in the upcoming 2012 draft, which contained highly rated quarterback Andrew Luck out of Stanford, and with Manning due a $28 million roster bonus, he was released on March 7, 2012.
 Earlier, the Colts dismissed vice-chairman Bill Polian, who in his previous capacity as general manager drafted Manning, general manager Chris Polian, and head coach Jim Caldwell as a precursor to rebuilding the team.

-In an emotional press conference, Manning told Colts fans, "Thank you for letting me be your quarterback."
-Upon his release, Irsay announced that no Colt will ever wear the No. 18 jersey again, and it was formally retired on March 18, 2016.
+In an emotional press conference, Manning told Colts fans, "Thank you very much from the bottom of my heart.
+I truly have enjoyed being your quarterback."
+Upon his release, Irsay announced that no Colt will ever wear the No. 18 jersey again.
+However, it would not be formally retired until October 8, 2017.

 On the NFL Top 100 Players of 2012, he was ranked 50th by his peers despite not playing in the 2011 season.